PRO2022-Heig/heigvd-pro-01/documentation/auth.md

 Password requirement: The password should

 - At least have one special char (non alphanum)
-- At least have one uppercase char
+- At least have one uppercase and one lowercase char
 - At least have one digit
 - Be at least 8 chars long